pemami4911/genesis.pytorch/README.md

 # genesis.pytorch

-A PyTorch implementation of [GENESIS: Generative Scene Inference and Sampling](https://arxiv.org/abs/1907.13052).
+A PyTorch implementation of [GENESIS: Generative Scene Inference and Sampling with Object-Centric Latent Representations](https://arxiv.org/abs/1907.13052).
 The official implementation by the authors is available [here](https://github.com/applied-ai-lab/genesis).

 ## Examples